wamp-proto/wamp-proto/rfc/text/advanced/ap_rpc_shared_registration.md

 With 'single', the **Dealer** MUST fail all subsequent attempts to register a procedure for the URI while the registration remains in existence.

-With the other values, the **Dealer** MUST fail all subsequent attempst to register a procedure for the URI where the value for this option does not match that of the initial registration.
+With the other values, the **Dealer** MUST fail all subsequent attempts to register a procedure for the URI where the value for this option does not match that of the initial registration.

 ##### Load Balancing